Q: This is such a fun idea! What’s included in the Kids’ Share?

 Q: What is the difference between the Spring Kids’ Share and the Autumn Kids’ Share?

-Spring Share members will enjoy weekly seed-themed surprise gifts to encourage gardening at home; Autumn Share members will receive a complimentary year-long subscription to ChopChop Magazine (published quarterly) just in time for the school year.
+Like our Spring Pantry Share for grown-ups, Spring Kids’ Share members will also enjoy a selection of our favorite local pantry items like fresh bread, maple syrup, and honey during the course of the season.
+And, they’ll receive weekly seeding kits along with their vegetables to encourage gardening at home.
+Autumn Kids’ Share members will receive a complimentary year-long subscription to ChopChop Magazine (published quarterly) just in time for the school year.

 All Kids’ Share members are invited (with their whole family!) to join us at the farm for a hands-on harvest day at our annual Old-Fashioned Carrot Pull in November.